Woolverine94/biniou/README.md

   * 🆕 **2024-05-14** : 🔥 ***Adding CLIP skip setting*** 🔥 > Adding CLIP skip option to the settings panel of modules Stable Diffusion, img2img, IP-Adapter, inpaint, outpaint, ControlNet, Photobooth and AnimateDiff.

   * 🆕 **2024-05-12** : 🔥 ***Support for Fluently-XL-v3-Lightning*** 🔥 > Adding support for model  [fluently/Fluently-XL-v3-Lightning](https://huggingface.co/fluently/Fluently-XL-v3-Lightning) to modules Stable Diffusion, Img2img, IP-Adapter, Controlnet, Photobooth and Text2Video-Zero modules.
 This model is a Lightning (4-6 steps) variant from the Fluently model family.

-  * 🆕 **2024-05-09** : 🔥 ***Support for ColorfulXL-Lightning*** 🔥 > Adding support for model  [ColorfulXL-Lightning](https://huggingface.co/ColorfulXL-Lightning) to modules Stable Diffusion, Img2img, IP-Adapter, Controlnet, Photobooth and Text2Video-Zero modules.
-This is a versatile SDXL model that only require 2, 4 or 8 steps inferences to produce nice results.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)